-Whitewater Rafting FAQ
+Whitewater Rafting FAQs

 Please note: secure footwear is require for all adventures and rafting.
 Flip flops, slides and crocs are not allowed.

 Where do I go when I arrive?
 Check in at Guest Services in the McClendon Whitewater Center on the east end of the Boathouse District.
 Reservations are required for whitewater rafting.
-When you arrive, you will have the option of rafting only with the people in your group (minimum three required), or if you’re comfortable rafting with others, you can make new friends as you head down the rapids!

 When should I arrive?
 We recommend arriving 45 mins prior to your rafting reservation to give yourself plenty of time to park, check in and stow your gear.